Convolutidae

-Convolutidae is a family of acoels.
-It contains more than a third of all known acoel species.
+Convolutidae is a family of acoels, belonging to the phylum Xenacoelomorpha.
+This family contains more than a third of all known acoel species.

 Description

-The family Convolutidae includes acoels with a ventral mouth opening and a body-wall musculature composed both dorsally and ventrally by circular, longitudinal, and longitudinal crossover muscle fibers.
+The family Convolutidae includes acoels with a ventral mouth opening and a body-wall musculature composed both dorsally and ventrally of circular, longitudinal, and longitudinal crossover muscle fibers.
 The ventral body wall also has a group of U-shaped fibers.
 Most species are symbionts with algae.
 The anterior end has a cluster of frontal glands, a pair of eyes and a statocyst.
 The body has pigmented lens.
 Intestine and excretory system is absent.
 It is hermaphrodite but protandry is common.

 Taxonomy

 Genera

-There are 25 genera in the family Convolutidae.
+There are 26 genera in the family Convolutidae, of which 25 are extant.
 The type genus is Convoluta.